In our previous article, we talked about the benefits available to organisations that want to create their own online community.

 Once properly implemented, gamification can help increase adoption and engagement dramatically.
 This public digital podium becomes addictive in nature as engaged users vouch to retain their socially recognised status from other peers who share similar interests and passions.

 Ensure the community becomes part of the daily routine.
-Marketing channels take routine, you wouldn’t expect to receive thousands of followers from a newly created Twitter account, that, of course, takes a routine of social activity.
+Marketing channels take routine, you wouldn’t expect to receive thousands of followers from a newly created Twitter account, which, of course, takes a routine of social activity.